 And this is extremely important in specific cases where you target low competition, low traffic keywords where the competition is already slim and chances of ranking are higher.

 I don’t want to go into the morals of using a machine to produce content.
 Is it right, is it wrong, should Google penalize it (or promote it more)?
 These are questions that don’t really matter right now.

-    What matters the most is that Jarvis is a fairly easy to use AI writer that can help bloggers a lot when it comes to producing tons of content fast.
+What matters the most is that Jasper is a fairly easy to use AI writer that can help bloggers a lot when it comes to producing tons of content fast.

-    But there are three pricing options when it comes to Jarvis:
+But there are three pricing options when it comes to Jasper: